 Your first step should be reporting your injury or illness to your employer as soon as possible.
 You will also need to file an official workers’ compensation claim with the Ohio Bureau of Workers’ Compensation (BWC).
 To do so, you must complete a First Report of an Injury, Occupational Disease, or Death (FROI) form.
 Your employer will likely either give you this form to complete or will complete it and submit it for you.
 You can also complete the form online or download a copy of the form at the BWC’s website.
 Your treating doctor may also help you complete the FROI form.

 There are strict deadlines for filing your claim.
-You must make sure that the FROI form is filed with the BWC within two years of the date of your injury.
+You must make sure that the FROI form is filed with the BWC within one year of the date of your injury.
 For occupational diseases that develop over time, you must file within:

 Within 28 days of submitting the FROI form, the BWC will inform you of whether your workers’ compensation claim was allowed or denied.